 Unlike the other treatments listed here, watchful waiting does not have a long list of serious side effects.

-Any man diagnosed with prostate cancer should be sure to seek information on possible treatments as well as a second or even a third opinion from a professional.
+Any man diagnosed with prostate cancer should be sure to seek information on possible treatments as well as a second opinion from a professional.
 But do not delay in doing so because some forms of prostate cancer might be more aggressive than others.

 Side effects from any treatment of prostate cancer can be very debilitating and make a huge impact on life.